Aviv-public/Aviv-Web-Technical-Test/typescript-react/README.md

 To start the API you will need to install Docker Desktop first , go to [Docker](https://www.docker.com/get-started).

-The [Swagger](https://swagger.io/solutions/api-documentation/) and API are available at the following address http://localhost:8080 by using the command:
+The [Swagger](https://swagger.io/solutions/api-documentation/) and API are available at the following address http://localhost:8080 by using the following command from the root folder of the repository :

-    docker run -p 8080:8080 --rm --name MA-FTT-API meilleursagents/frontend-technical-test-api
+    docker-compose -p aviv-technical-test run -p 8080:8080 --rm python-flask python app.py

 ## API Endpoints